 The officers of the board are a chair, one or more vice chairs, a secretary, and an associate secretary.
 Officers are elected to one-year terms at the annual meeting in June, with the exception of the chair, who serves a two-year term.
 Their terms of office begin July 1.

-Standing committees of the Board are Academic Policy, Planning, and Management; Alumni and External Affairs; Audit and Compliance; Development; Finance; Land and Buildings; the Medical Center; and Trusteeship.
-Special committees include Athletics, Compensation, Investment Responsibility, and Litigation.
+Standing committees of the Board are Audit, Compliance and Risk; Development; Finance; Land and Buildings; Student, Alumni and External Affairs; and Trusteeship.
+Special committees include Athletics, Compensation, and Investment Responsibility.

 The Board generally meets five times each year.

-RoAnn Costin, President, Wilderness Point Investments, Boston, MA
+- RoAnn Costin, President, Wilderness Point Investments, Cambridge, MA

 - Tonia G. Karr, San Francisco, CA

-- Jeffrey S. Raikes, CEO, The Bill and Melinda Gates Foundation, Seattle, WA
+- Jeffrey S. Raikes, Co-Founder, The Raikes Foundation, Seattle, WA

-- Victoria B. Rogers, President, Rose Hills Foundation, Los Angeles, CA
+- Victoria B. Rogers, President, Rose Hills Foundation, Pasadena, CA

 The Founding Grant prescribes that the Board of Trustees shall appoint the President of the University and that the Board shall give to the President the following powers: